Your Cart

 On average, the seat depth of a sofa is between 21” and 24”.
 The average seat depth on a dining chair shrinks to 15” to 18” since these chairs aren’t designed for long seated sessions.

 However, this can vary since there is no standard for seat depth.
 Some pieces may have a slimmer seat depth for a sleek, modern look.
 Other designers going for comfort may have an extra-large seat depth to help you relax.
+It all comes down to picking the pieces that meet your posture needs and complement the existing style of your home.

 Why Should I Care About Seat Depth?

 The ideal seat depth is a very personal choice and it does vary from person to person.
 Very tall and shorter individuals may have the most unique needs when it comes to seat depth.
+This is because, for optimal comfort, we all need our backs to be adequately supported and our feet resting easily on the ground.

 A taller person on a shallow seat may feel like they’re sitting on a kid’s chair or like they can’t properly recline.
 A shorter person on a wide seat may feel unique pressure points on the back of the legs.
 They may also find getting out of a seated position more challenging.